calmux/calmux-text-segmenter/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them to the Microsoft Security Response Center (MSRC) at [https:/
+Instead, please report them to the Microsoft Security Response Center (MSRC) at [https://msrc.microsoft.com/create-report](https://msrc.microsoft.com/create-report).

+If you prefer to submit without logging in, send email to [secure@microsoft.com](ma